aavegotchi/aavegotchi-wiki/posts/en/forge.md

 ## How to Forge and Smelt

-Coming Soon™ to a portal near you will be the all-new Forge UI.
 Make sure you bring your materials, and our resident Graandmaster Blacksmith, Flex, will show you the ropes!
 All the details you need for Forging and Smelting can be found here.

+### Alloy Forging Costs and Smelting Yields

+table_forgingCostsSmeltingYields

 ### Forging Time